desmos-labs/desmos/x/posts/spec/02-concepts.md

 A media content can be used to specify the details of a media attachment (e.g. an image, a video, a GIF, etc).

 ### URI
-The URI address referencing the media.
+The URI referencing the media.

 ### Mime type
 The [mime type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of the media.